abitdodgy/abitdodgy.github.io/_posts/2015-08-30-dynamic-maintenance-mode-for-rails.md

 ## Caveats

-This feature is useful when you need to restrict access while your Rails app is running.
-If your Rails app is down, then this is useless since the request will make it to the app and an error page will be served.
-In that case, you might want to implement a maintenance page at the DNS or [web server][3] level, or use Heroku's built in solution.
+This feature is useful when you need to restrict access but keep your app running.
+Otherwise, you might want to implement a maintenance page at the DNS or [web server][3] level, or use Heroku's built in solution.

 [1]: https://devcenter.heroku.com/articles/maintenance-mode
 [2]: http://api.rubyonrails.org/classes/ActionController/Redirecting.html#method-i-redirect_to